DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 This is despite:

- * Many calls to the helpline, totalling over 5 hours including multiple unfulfilled promises of callbacks (3 promised, 1 received).
+ * Many calls to the helpline, totalling over 5 hours and including multiple unfulfilled promises of callbacks (3 promised, 1 received).

  * Opening an official complaint*, currently <script>weeksAndDaysSince("20 Jun 2024")</script> old.
-When it reaches 8 weeks old, on 15th August, Ofcom and the [Telecoms Ombudsman](https://www.commsombudsman.org) get involved.
+When/if it reaches 8 weeks old, on 15th August, Ofcom and the [Telecoms Ombudsman](https://www.commsombudsman.org) can get involved.

    *&nbsp; _"We aim to respond within 7 days"_